 Since 1915, Birmingham School of Law has relied on practicing attorneys rather than tenured professors to educate the future lawyers of Alabama.
-The lawyers, who are experts in their fields, practice on a day-to-day basis in front of judges, filing briefs, and working with clients.
+The lawyers, who are experts in their respective fields, practice on a day-to-day basis.
+They appear in court, file briefs, and work with clients on a daily basis.
 Many of our professors are also licensed in other surrounding states.

 “In leaving nursing to become an attorney, there were no second thoughts.
 There were stresses associated with being a student, with competing demands on time.
 Our students face lots of demands and they must meet those.
 Despite the stresses, succeeding at earning a Juris Doctor is such an invigorating process that has its own rewards,” explained Professor Jacquelyn Wesson, BSL Class of 2004, Partner, Wesson & Wesson.